-- 3) 25 bpm for infant < 1 y/o - 7.
-Perform needle chest decompression if indicated by hypotension AND diminished breath sounds. - 8.
-Follow BLS Spine Care Protocol #261. - IV/IO NSS fluid resuscitation should be guided by the following: - a.
-Adults: Administer NSS at wide open rate only until desired blood pressure is attained: - When bleeding has not been controlled, titrate NSS to permit moderate hypotension (SBP between 70-90) unless severe head injury also present. - When bleeding has been controlled or if severe head injury, titrate NSS to achieve SBP >90 - 3) Maximum NSS dose is 2000 mL before contacting Medical Command. - b.
-Pediatrics (preadolescent or age ≤ 14 y/o: - 1) When bleeding has not been controlled, titrate NSS to permit moderate hypotension (SBP between [50 + 2(age)] [70 + 2(age)]), unless severe head injury also present. - When bleeding has been controlled or if severe head injury, titrate NSS to achieve SBP > 70 + 2(age). - 3) Maximum NSS dose is 40 mL/kg before contacting Medical Command. - 10.
-Other injury-specific appropriate protocols may include amputation, extremity trauma, burn, impaled object, or head injury. - 11.
-Pelvic binder splinting devices (circumferential commercial devices that compress the pelvis) are appropriate splinting devices. - 12.
+- 8. Follow BLS Spine Care Protocol #261. - 9.
+IV/IO NSS fluid resuscitation should be guided by the following: - a.
+Adults: Administer NSS at wide open rate only until desired blood pressure is attained: - When bleeding has not been controlled, titrate NSS to permit moderate hypotension (SBP between 70-90) unless severe head injury also present. - 2) When bleeding has been controlled or if severe head injury, titrate NSS to achieve SBP - 3) Maximum NSS dose is 2000 mL before contacting Medical Command. - b.
+Pediatrics (preadolescent or age ≤ 14 y/o: - When bleeding has not been controlled, titrate NSS to permit moderate hypotension (SBP between [50 + 2(age)] - [70 + 2(age)]), unless severe head injury also present. - When bleeding has been controlled or if severe head injury, titrate NSS to achieve SBP > 70 + 2(age). - 3) Maximum NSS dose is 40 mL/kg before contacting Medical Command. - Other injury-specific appropriate protocols may include amputation, extremity trauma, burn, impaled object, or head injury. - Pelvic binder splinting devices (circumferential commercial devices that compress the pelvis) are appropriate splinting devices. - 12.
 If sucking chest wound, cover wound with occlusive dressing sealed on 3 sides.
 Release dressing if worsened shortness of breath or signs of tension pneumothorax. - 13.
 If intestinal evisceration, cover intestines with a sterile dressing moistened with sterile saline or water; cover the area with an occlusive material (aluminum foil or plastic wrap).
 Cover the area with a towel or blanket to keep it warm.
 Transport with knees slightly flexed if possible. - a.
 DO NOT PUSH VISCERA BACK INTO ABDOMEN, unless prolonged extrication.
 In wilderness/delayed transport situations with prolonged evacuation time (at least several hours), examine the bowel for visible perforation or fecal odor.
 If no perforation is suspected, irrigate the eviscerated intestine with saline and gently try to replace in abdomen. - 14.
 Mix DOPAmine infusion using regional or agency prescribed concentration, and administer 5-20 mcg/kg/min.
 Generally, start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP > 100 mmHg.
 DO NOT exceed 20 mcg/kg/min unless ordered by medical command physician.